Articles on: Listings Management

 • Buyer isn’t forced into binary decisions too early.

-3. Ask the buyer via property specific chat to mark status for only the properties in these two groups:
+3. Request the buyer via property-specific chat to mark status for only the properties in these two groups:

 • Interested / Rejected

-1. Everything else stays Proposed until the shortlist is resolved.
+1. Everything else remains Proposed until the shortlist is resolved.

 Why this works